 It is recommended to primarily use mechanical prevention methods.
-Chemical prevention methods may also be used with discretion for extensive, mostly monospecific perennial populations.
+Chemical prevention methods may also be used professionally and carefully for extensive, mostly monospecific perennial populations.
 See regularly updated information on prevention methods in the following species cards on the Invasive Alien Species Portal:

-Nootka lupine
+• Nootka lupine